-Climbing the corporate ladder, with the goal of reaching upper management positions, can be a frustrating process that can take years, if not decades, to accomplish.
-There is a vast amount of career advice that helps individuals navigate professional waters in hopes of raising through the ranks of their profession, such as the tips found on https://inspiredmagz.com/steps-to-climbing-the-company-ladder/ on advancing in your career.
-There are 2 key steps, 2 must-dos, that employees can follow to ensure career advancement.
-By focusing on building professional relationships and enthusiastically participating in activities, that are not asked of them, employees climb to the top will be all but guaranteed.
+Climbing the corporate ladder, with the goal of reaching upper management positions can be a frustrating process that takes years, if not decades, to accomplish.
+There is a vast amount of career advice that helps individuals navigate professional waters in hopes of raising through the ranks of their profession, and there are two key steps, two must-dos, that employees can follow to ensure career advancement.
+By focusing on building professional relationships and enthusiastically participating in work-related activities, that are not asked of them, employees can all but guarantee their climb to the top.

 Climbing The Corporate Ladder:

 People like to dream big.
 For many of us, as we walk the hallways at our chosen university, thoughts of corporate stardom, big paychecks, and a posh lifestyle roam freely in our minds.
 We believe it should be simple.
-We tell ourselves that in order to reach the professional plateau positions, we have to put in the time, get in with the big shots, and climb the corporate ladder methodically, however, it rarely is this simple.
-A good place to start for anyone looking to start or advance their career is by taking a look at their resume and making sure it’s bang up to date and looks as professional as possible.
-You may also wish to make the most of a service like ARC Resumes (https://www.arcresumes.com/local/california/), who can guide you to write the best resume possible that will, hopefully, stand out and make an employer take notice.
+We tell ourselves that in order to reach the professional plateau positions, we have to put in the time, get in with the big shots, and climb the corporate ladder methodically.
+This progression, however, rarely plays out in such a simple and organized way.

-It is estimated that 45% of recent college graduates (2009-2013), the very people who daydream about leading corporate America, work in “non-college jobs.”
-This lack of worthwhile career opportunities, after graduation, means that even stepping onto the corporate ladder’s first rung is a process that can take months, if not years.
+For example, it is estimated that 45% of recent college graduates (2009-2013), the very people who daydream about leading corporate America, work in ‘non-college jobs.’
+A lack of worthwhile career opportunities, after graduation, means that even stepping onto the corporate ladder’s first rung is a process that can take months, if not years, to accomplish.

-Unfortunately, after we do manage to secure our first meaningful job there is more bleak news: Competition is fierce.
+Unfortunately, after many of these individuals manage to secure their first meaningful job there is more bleak news: Competition is fierce.
 To measure the sort of competition that we’re talking about, some companies and researchers have conducted surveys with employees to see what they think.
-By creating a survey online, such as from this webpage, researchers can create questions that will help them to measure career competition in the workforce.
 For example, in a 2013 Gallop Poll, 23% of survey participants, who were partially or fully employed, said that career advancement is at least somewhat important to them, and 54% of responders indicated that career advancement was very important.
-When we couple these statistics with the fact that citizens are working later into life, a 101% increase in employment rates for individuals aged over 65 from 1977-2007, the top positions in our industries can be seen as almost unattainable.
+When we couple these statistics with the fact that citizens are working later in life, as made evident by the 101% increase in employment rates for individuals aged over 65 from 1977-2007, the top positions in our industries can be seen as unattainable.

 This reality of career advancement makes the process of climbing the corporate ladder so time-consuming and draining that many have begun to choose untraditional career paths in hopes of creating their ideal lifestyle.
 For those who do choose the more traditional routes of career advancement, however, finding ways to minimize the time it takes to obtain the corporate power they crave would become a top priority.

-There is a plethora of career advancement advice that tells us we need to take risks, be confidence, innovate, enthusiastic, and accountable.
+There is a plethora of career advancement advice that tells us we need to take risks and be confidence, innovative, enthusiastic, and accountable.
 Don’t get me wrong, these are all admirable qualities to portray and develop, but there are two more important behavioral attributes that we must exhibit in order to ensure our career advancement.

 It’s All About Relationships: